minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

 #### 3.3.5.3 Redeemer
  - **Batching**
- - **UpdatePoolFeeOrStakeCredential**:
+ - **UpdatePoolParameters**:
    - _action_: There are 2 actions in this redeemer.
      - _UpdatePoolFee_: Allow Admin to update Liquidity Pool's fee (Trading Fee and Fee Sharing).
+     - _UpdateDynamicFee_: Allow Admin to enable/disable Liquidity Pool's dynamic fee.
      - _UpdatePoolStakeCredential_: Allow Admin update Pool's Stake Credential.
 It allows Minswap can delegate Liquidity Pool's ADA to different Stake Pools
- - **WithdrawLiquidityShare**
+ - **WithdrawFeeSharing**

 #### 3.3.5.4 Validation
 - **Batching**: validate that a Pool can be spent if there's a `Pool Batching` validator in the `withdrawals`
-- **UpdatePoolFeeOrStakeCredential**: Allow Admin update Liquidity Pool's fee (Trading Fee and Fee Sharing) or update Pool's Stake Credential.
+- **UpdatePoolParameters**: Allow Whitelisted Authorizers update Liquidity Pool's fee (Trading Fee and Fee Sharing), enable/disable Dynamic Fee or update Pool's Stake Credential.
 It allows Minswap can delegate Liquidity Pool's ADA to different Stake Pools
-   - validate Admin with valid Admin License Token must be presented in Transaction Inputs
+   - transaction has to include Global Setting UTxO in the first element of Transaction reference inputs
+   - validate transaction has to be executed by the authorizers.
    - validate there is a single Pool UTxO in Transaction Inputs and single Pool UTxO in Transaction Outputs and:
      - Pool Input contains 1 valid Pool NFT Token
      - Pool Input and Output Value must be unchanged
-     - Transaction contain only 1 Script (Pool Script).
+     - Transaction contain only 1 Spending Script (Pool Script).
 It will avoid bad Admin stealing money from Order Contract.
    -  validate Transaction won't mint any assets
-   -  Both **UpdatePoolFeeOrStakeCredential** _action_ must not change these fields on the Pool Datum:
-      -  _asset_a_
-      -  _asset_b_
-      -  _total_liquidity_
-      -  _reserve_a_
-      -  _reseve_b_
-   -  Each _action_ must be followed:
+   -  Each **UpdatePoolParameters** action has limited power to change some of Pool's parameters and stake address.
+Otherwise, it's not allowed
       -  _UpdatePoolFee_:
-            - Trading Fee Numerator must be between **5** and **1000**
+         -  Update _base_fee_a_numerator_, _base_fee_b_numerator_ and the new value must be between **5** and **2000**
-            - Fee Sharing can be on/off by setting _fee_sharing_numerator_opt_ is None or Some.
-Fee Sharing numerator must be between **1666** and **5000**
+         -  Update _fee_sharing_numerator_opt_ is None or Some and the new value must be between **1666** and **5000**
          -  Pool Address must be unchanged (both Payment and Stake Credential)
+      -  _UpdateDynamicFee_:
+         -  Update _allow_dynamic_fee_ value to True or False
+         -  Pool Address must be unchanged (both Payment and Stake Credential)
       -  _UpdatePoolStakeCredential_:
-        - Trading Fee and Fee Sharing must be unchanged
-        - Pool's Stake Credential can be changed to any other Stake Address
+         -  Update Pool's Stake Credential to any other Stake Address
-- **WithdrawLiquidityShare**: Allow Admin can withdraw Liquidity Share to any Addresss.
+- **WithdrawFeeSharing**: Allow Whitelisted Fee Sharing taker can withdraw Liquidity Share to any Addresss.
-   - validate Admin with valid Admin License Token must be presented in Transaction Inputs.
+   - transaction has to include Global Setting UTxO in the first element of Transaction reference inputs
+   - validate transaction has to be executed by the Whitelisted Fee Sharing.
    - validate there is a single Pool UTxO in Transaction Inputs and single Pool UTxO in Transaction Outputs and:
      - Pool Input contains 1 valid Pool NFT Token
      - Pool Input and Output Address must be unchanged (both Payment and Stake Credential)
      - Pool Datum must be unchanged
-     - Transaction contain only 1 Script (Pool Script).
+     - Transaction contain only 1 Spending Script (Pool Script).
 It will avoid bad Admin stealing money from Order Contract.
    - validate Transaction won't mint any assets
    - validate Admin withdraws the exact earned Fee Sharing amount:
      - Earned Asset A: Reserve A in Value - Reserve A in Datum